-No doubt about it, whole foods are chewy; and we humans do not like chewing.
+No doubt about it, whole foods are chewy; and we humans do not like it.
 And we pay an awful price for our refusal to make the time to masticate fibrous vegetables and fruits methodically and thoroughly.
 I don’t really have an answer to this, but can tell you that like our tastebuds, our lips and tongues can be retrained.
 I know, because I have done it successfully.

-Take the pulp out of orange juice and you lose more than half of the vitamins and minerals, and may get a mild dose of scurvy to boot; feeling tired and depressed?
-Remove the bran from wheat and you have extracted the lignans that help prevent breast cancer.
+Take the pulp out of orange juice and you lose more than half of the vitamins and minerals, and may get a mild dose of scurvy to boot; feeling tired or depressed?
+Remove the bran from wheat and you have extracted the lignans that help prevent breast tumours.
 The discovery of the first vitamin, named B1, thiamine, came from a very observant doctor who noted that the chickens of the wealthy who could afford white rice also suffered from a terminal disease called beri-beri.

 And my own particular problem; serious constipation.
 I remember from childhood being given awful enemas because days would pass with no stool, and then it became impacted and very painful.
 Eventually I discovered, actually it was my wife who worked it out, that the solution is fibre; lots of it.
-But fibre means chewy foods, and initially I fought against it.
+But that means chewy foods, and initially I fought against it.

 Fibre is that part of plant food that we cannot digest but it has a vital function to play in the colon.
-It gives the stool bulk and makes going to the toilet a two minute affair, regular as clockwork.
+It gives the stool bulk and makes going to the toilet a two-minute affair, regular as clockwork.
 But you do have to chew; it takes time which is probably the underlying problem.
 We humans love to eat on the run; or feel we have to.

 There’s no time to be had for chewing our food.

-The second important function of fibre is that it supplies what is known as a pre-biotic.
-We cannot digest it, but the teeming billions of the microbiota that inhabit our intestines wait eagerly for it to arrive; they can and do break it down, producing in the process a huge number of very important substances like short-chain fatty acids.
+The second important function of fibre is that it supplies what is known as a prebiotic.
+We cannot digest it, but the teeming billions of the microflora that inhabit our intestines wait eagerly for it to arrive; they can and do break it down, producing in the process a huge number of very important substances like short-chain fatty acids.
 They are the main source of energy for the cells lining the colon, but they also have a huge role to play in preventing diabetes, heart conditions and inflammatory diseases.

 Eventually the penny dropped.
 I either had to spend more time chewing, a lot more, and embracing whole foods without irritation and impatience, or spending many more hours sitting on the loo and consulting doctors.
 And taking medication for cholesterol and angry, inflamed organs, and perhaps even insulin.
 I am already prediabetic because of the early years when I was indifferent to what I ate.

 The current issue is our broad beans, also known as favas.
-Humans by and large eschew them because they have a lot of fibre, and are certainly chewy when they get older.
+Humans by and large avoid them because they have a lot of fibre, and are certainly chewy when they get older.
 But they also have the largest percentage of plant protein of all legumes, and are the only readily available natural source of L-dopa, an extremely important chemical for the brain.

 That fava beans with cream and thyme in the graphic at the top is just wonderful.